verlok/blog-11ty/content/blog/against-online-streaming-of-local-meetups/index.md

 Furthermore, the fact that an event would also be streamed online, weakens the event in person.
 One might think “Hey, who is making me go to the city, I can see it in live streaming.
 Then when it's time "Hey, who is making me watch it live, I'll see the recording later".
 Then "Ah, why would I watch the recording, I'll watch an online tutorial".
 Maybe.

 If we talk about conferences, however, there are some differences.
 Conferences can be online, but I think they have to be online or offline, not both.
 Online conferences may have a larger audience, even worldwide, and may reduce costs for attendees, they are more accessible to those with mobility impairments, but in my opinion in-person conferences are the best, for the same reasons: being together with people sharing your interests, exchanging ideas, etc.

+And you, what do you think?
+Feel free to [reach out](/contact/) and let me know!